florianmarkusse/html-parser/README.md

 #### Document Structure

-The HTML string is parsed into a `Dom`.
-Instead of a traditional tree structure of nodes, the `Dom` follows a data-oriented pattern.
-The `Dom` comprises several tables, each serving a specific purpose:
+The HTML string is parsed into a `flo_html_Dom`.
+Instead of a traditional tree structure of nodes, the `flo_html_Dom` follows a data-oriented pattern.
+The `flo_html_Dom` comprises several tables, each serving a specific purpose:

 ##### Node Table (`node`)
 - `nodeID` | `nodeType` | `tagID/text`